aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 Procedure:

-1. *Consider numbers as representing cash amounts*, in which a positive number means owning money, a negative number means owing money, zero means neither owing or owning money, "larger than" means "better than", and "smaller than" means "worse than".
+1. *Consider numbers as representing cash amounts*, in which a positive number means an asset, fortune or owning money, a negative number means debt or owing money, zero means neither owing or owning money, "larger than" means "better than", and "smaller than" means "worse than".
 1. Positive numbers and zero are considered larger than negative numbers.
 2. A negative number is considered larger than another negative number if it has a *smaller* magnitude than the other negative number.
 So even though 2 < 3, -2 > -3, like how owing 2 is better than owing 3.